Author has written 4 stories for Fire Emblem, Secret/Legend of Mana, and Misc. Books.

 Anyway, I have to say that the vast majority of the characters are pretty one note (the chicks' tits are way too big as well, but let's forget that degrading treatment), but the main characters more than made up for it since I care about them so much they carry the whole game on their back.
 Love you, Mikhail and Carl!

 Oh yeah, this is also the only game I know that use the "giant space flea from nowhere" trope well.
 While a giant space flea from outer space IS the final boss, there are allusions and build-up early on that indicate its existence.
+So I guess, it's good since it's actually a subversion???
+Plus, during the whole evil final boss from space sequence, nobody really care about said final boss, it's all emotional drama between our beloved boys, yo!
+That we give a damn.

 Not free.
 No hardcore grinding necessary.
 Can't go anywhere without looking at the world map on the developers' website.
 Witty dialogue.
 Make from RPG Maker.
 Not your typical fantasy story.
 Really, the writing is the best part of the game.
 The plot is solid and the execution is smooth.
 I bought this for 99 cents, so nope no complaints.